 English 4000, "Business and Professional Writing"

 Unless they arrive with equivalent credit, most SLU students will take English 1900 as part of their core requirements.
 Some, however, will start with English 1500.
-Students begin in 1900 if they score either 25 or better on the ACT or 600 or better on the SAT Evidence-based Reading/Writing Portion.
+Students begin in 1900 if they score either 25 or better on the English portion of the ACT or a 600 on the Evidence-based Reading and Writing portion of the SAT.
 It is advisable to take these courses in the first year of study, as they provide a foundation for subsequent work.
 English 1920 is reserved for students in the Parks College of Engineering.
 Finally, many students will also take English 4000, usually later in their academic careers.
 Any questions about these courses can be fielded by the Director of the Writing Program.

 Almost all of our courses are taught in the departments' Computer-Assisted Instruction Lab, located in Des Peres Hall.
 The lab provides laptops and other digital media equipment for students in English Department writing courses.